railwayapp/docs/src/docs/develop/services.md

 ## Creating a Service

-From within the project canvas, close any services or plugins that may be open, the `+ New` button is located at the top right of the project canvas.
+From within the project canvas, click the `+ New` button located at the top right of the project canvas.
+You may need to close any services or plugins open in the canvas to see the button.

 ## Deleting a Service